-Pass Your California Exam the First Time
+Pass Your California Real Estate Exam the First Time

 California has the highest pre-licensing requirement in the nation at 135 hours - but it pays off with some of the highest commissions!
 Watch for questions about natural hazard disclosures, Mello-Roos districts, and transfer disclosure statements on your exam.